Signature change by a morphism of spectral triples: Connection for even-dimensional manifolds

 where $r$ is defined from the twist by the relation $\rho(c(v))=c(rv)$.
 The metrics $g^r$ and $g$ are related by $g(v, r w)=g^r(v, w)$. \begin{definition}[Twisted Dirac operator] Starting from a $\rho$-twisted Clifford algebra as defined previously with $\rho(\,.\,)=\tw(\,.\,)\tw$.
 A $\tw$-twisted Dirac operator is defined by

 where $\nabla_a^S$ is the spin connection associated with $\g$. \end{definition}

 As shown in Table \ref{TableResMet}, the $\tw$-twisted Dirac operator naturally arises from the connection and may be linked to the $\rho$-twisted Clifford algebra.
 Equation \eqref{EqRhoDir} expresses $\HDir$ as $\HDir = \tw \Dir$, where $\Dir = -ic(\theta^a)\nabla_a^S$ corresponds to the metric $\g$ and Clifford algebra $Cl(T\Man, g)$, while $\HDir$ is associated with $\g^r$ and the induced $\rho$-twisted Clifford algebra $Cl_\rho(T\Man, g^r)$.
 The transformation $\tw : \mbb \to \calJ_r$, implemented via the $\tw$-morphism, maps a Clifford algebra to its $\rho$-twisted counterpart, enabling signature changes when they occur at the Clifford structure level.
 These results apply to even-dimensional manifolds.
 Since the twist is fundamental, Proposition \ref{PropFundCompTw} ensures that the signature change affects an odd number of metric entries in an orthonormal basis, encompassing the crucial transition from Euclidean to Lorentzian manifolds, the core of the signature problem.
+It is noteworthy that Proposition~\ref{PropFundCompTw} connects the twist by the grading with an odd number of sign changes; whether this reflects a deeper underlying structure remains an open question.
 A more thorough characterization of the twisted Clifford algebra and the twisted Dirac operator will be undertaken in future work.